yeabat8tcap/ai-dependency-manager/docs/PRODUCTION_DEPLOYMENT.md

-# AI Dependency Manager - Production Deployment Guide
+# Superintelligence Dependency Manager - Production Deployment Guide

 ## 🚀 Production Deployment Overview

-This guide provides comprehensive instructions for deploying the AI Dependency Manager to production environments with enterprise-grade reliability, monitoring, and security.
+This guide provides comprehensive instructions for deploying the Superintelligence Dependency Manager to production environments with enterprise-grade reliability, monitoring, and security.

 ## 📋 Prerequisites